 - Response Code 96 – System malfunction

-While the above list is not all-inclusive, it does provide a rundown of the majority of declines seen daily.
-If you have questions about credit card and debit card processing, feel free to reach out to us.
+In conclusion, while the above list is not all-inclusive, it does provide a rundown of the majority of declines seen daily.
+If you have questions about credit card and debit card processing, please reach out to us.
 We would be happy to answer any questions, create a custom payment solution for your business, or create a no-hassle savings analysis of your current payment service.